-One Victoria’s Secret Angel who decided to make her own line of eco-friendly cosmetics is Miranda Kerr, who owns the organic skin care brand Kora (www.koraorganics.com).
-Mrs. Orlando Bloom is a great supporter of many eco-organisations, including Greenpeace, and has been deeply involved with the issue dealing with the preservation of the koala’s natural habitat, a matter that is dear to the heart of this Australian native–Miranda even posed nude on the cover of Rolling Stone to draw more attention to the cause.
-Indeed, as a longtime supporter PETA (People for the Ethical Treatment of Animals http://www.peta.org), she has long been crusading against animal testing–in fact, she delights in stating that her own Kora products are only tested on the gorgeous faces of herself and her husband.
+One Victoria’s Secret Angel who decided to make her own line of eco-friendly cosmetics is Miranda Kerr, owner of the organic skin care brand Kora Organics.
+A vegan who eats mainly organic food, Ms Kerr is a great supporter of many eco-organisations, including Greenpeace, and has been deeply involved with the issue dealing with the preservation of the koala’s natural habitat, a matter that is dear to the heart of this Australian native–Miranda even posed nude on the cover of Rolling Stone to draw more attention to the cause.
+Indeed, as a longtime supporter PETA (People for the Ethical Treatment of Animals), she has long been crusading against animal testing–in fact, she delights in stating that her own Kora products are only tested on the gorgeous face of…herself!

-Number 3 is Lili Cole: Top of the Class
+A Respectable Third: Lili Cole is Top of the Class

 This multi-millionaire supermodel and actress with a Cambridge double-first in the History of Art never ceases to amaze.
 The doll-faced beauty who has worked with Alexander McQueen, Chanel, Louis Vuitton, and Marc Jacobs to name a few, supports a variety of environmental and humanitarian causes.